 - After 6 years of trying to get Key Bank to do the right thing, a change.org petition received over 80,000 signatures and got one father released from his deceased son’s student loans.
 Key Bank atoned by saying that they would now review each of these circumstances on a case by case basis, rather than outright denials.

-- This past week, a minister who lost his 27 year old daughter and was left with her three children and six figures of student loan debt, experienced some success.
+- A minister who lost his 27 year old daughter and was left with her three children and six figures of student loan debt, experienced some success.
 He was featured in a CNN Money story that went viral, and though the debt was not entirely forgiven, balances were reduced and interest rates were lowered.

 The fact is that most people, and even companies, don’t like to be called cruel or heartless.
 These words cut especially deep when they are the undeniable truth.
 Then again, maybe these companies just think that negative press is bad for business.